With the Python

-Versions of XGBoost below 1.3.0 have a bug that can cause the shared Spark context to be killed if XGBoost model training fails.
+Versions of XGBoost 1.2.0 and lower have a bug that can cause the shared Spark context to be killed if XGBoost model training fails.
 The only way to recover is to restart the cluster.
-All Databricks Runtime ML versions below 7.6 ML include a version of XGBoost that is affected by this bug.
+Databricks Runtime 7.5 ML and lower include a version of XGBoost that is affected by this bug.
 To install a different version of XGBoost, see Install XGBoost on Databricks.

 This feature is in Public Preview.